-< Back to Anderson, IN Personal Injury Lawyers page
+< Back to Indiana Personal Injury Lawyers page

 Being hurt while at work can turn your life upside down.
 You may require a long recovery time, and your income can be greatly reduced.
 Due to less money coming in, and mounting medical bills, you will need skilled legal help to get your life back on track.
 As experienced workers’ comp lawyers, we understand how difficult a workplace injury can make your life.
 Indiana’s workers’ compensation system is meant to help people in this situation, but cases can easily become complex and you may unfairly be deprived of the help that you and your family need.
 GDS Law Group, LLP has helped many injured workers, and we know how to make sure that you get the compensation that you deserve without unnecessary delay.

 Workers’ Compensation Is A System That Helps Those Hurt While On The Job

 Indiana’s workers’ comp law requires most employers to have insurance that can cover their employees if they are hurt while at work.
 This coverage is meant to be there for any type of injury that is sustained in the normal course of employment.
 For example, if you are a plumber and you’re hurt in a car accident while driving to pick up more equipment while on the job, you should be covered by worker’ comp.
 Unlike other types of injury claims, your workers’ compensation process will consist of an application to the Indiana Workers’ Compensation Board who will review your report and administer the details of your case.

 The workers’ compensation process is different than other personal injury actions.
 Workers’ compensation is a no-fault system, and therefore, you only have to prove that you were injured while on the job.
 You do not need to prove who was at fault for you injuries.
 Additionally, you are generally unable to seek a separate claim against your employer or coworkers for the same injury that is the basis of your workers’ comp action.
 Several important things to note about Indiana’s workers’ compensation system include: